Last updated December 14, 2023

 Package installations were performed using

---no-install-recommends option, which removed many unneeded packages mostly related to the X11 windowing system and Tcl/Tk that were present in previous stacks, resulting in a smaller stack image size.
+--no-install-recommends option, which removed many unneeded packages mostly related to the X11 windowing system and Tcl/Tk that were present in previous stacks, resulting in a smaller base image size.
 The Ubuntu Packages on Heroku article lists all package additions, changes and removals compared to previous stacks.

 Every stack on Heroku supports different operating system packages and language runtime versions.
 This support is typically confined to software that was still actively developed by the respective maintainers at the time the stack was first released.